nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- [Code splitting](https://reactjs.org/docs/code-splitting.html) allows to optimize the initial bundle size of the app
+- [Code splitting](https://reactjs.org/docs/code-splitting.html) allows you to optimize the initial bundle size of the app
-- Using `React.lazy` and `Suspense` modules can be delayed from loading until they are needed by the application
+- Using `React.lazy` and `Suspense`, modules can be delayed from loading until they are needed by the application

 </div>